mhweiner/cjs-mock/README.md

 For local development, see scripts in `package.json`.

-- Issue a PR against `master` and request review.
+- Issue a PR against `main` and request review.
 Make sure all tests pass and coverage is good.
 - You can also submit an issue.

 # License